 Now, it’s certainly possible to have a character like this who is good at everything and pull it off.
 But to do that you need to employ proper:

-I mentioned above that Shad shows very little confidence in the reader, and nowhere did I get this sense more keenly than in the realm of foreshadowing.
+Shad seems to underestimate the reader, and nowhere did I get this sense more keenly than in the realm of foreshadowing.
 It is very often entirely absent, as with Daylen’s varied and exceptional qualities.
 This gives the impression that the author is pulling things out of his butt, adding elements to the story for the convenience of the plot.
 If Daylen were, for example simply a competent swordsman, it might be believable that he had maintained his skills after twenty years of neglect.
 But for him to be a top-fifty super-master class duelist able to go toe-to-toe with the very best sword fighters, he should be practicing constantly and obsessively to keep his skills sharp.
 But no, he’s still a grand-master after twenty years of languishing.

-So, I would say the story needs way more foreshadowing, except that there are occasional instances of the most heavy-handed anvilicious foreshadowing I have ever encountered.
+The story could benefit from more foreshadowing, except that there are occasional instances of the most heavy-handed anvilicious foreshadowing I have ever encountered.
 They all happen near the beginning of the book, regarding Daylen’s attempted suicide which gives him the Archknight powers of LightBinding.
 Daylen explicitly and repeatedly mentions that he’s never heard of anyone doing this before, because obviously it will kill him, and why would anything else happen?
 I can feel the viewpoint character mug to camera.
 I can almost see him smirking.
 He’s read the plot, and he wants us to know it.

 - After Daylen’s conversation with Lyrah, we’re told “Daylen hadn’t eaten anything.” yet he’s clearly described as eating during the conversation.